akhilmhdh/contributors-readme-action/README.md

 # Contributors-Readme-Action

 Contributors-Readme-Action is a simple github action to automate contributors list in README file.<br>
 As it uses github action its secure and very easy to integrate into your projects.
-Once added it will automatically add all the contributors into your readme in a nice style.
+Once added it will automatically add all the contributors into your readme as well formated.
 Also the future ones :smile:.
 Now why would you need a contributors list.
 Come on man, show some love to the ones who contribute to your project.:wink:

 ## Getting Started